jacksoncouse/bestpractices/README.md

 ![Amnesty International logotype and logo banner](http://amnesty.ca/sites/default/files/ai-lockup-2c-banner.png)
 # Best Practices and Coding Conventions

-The contents of this repository are released under a [Creative Commons CC BY 3.0 License](http://creativecommons.org/licenses/by/3.0/deed.en_US).
+The contents of this repository are released under a [Creative Commons CC BY 3.0 License](http://creativecommons.org/licenses/by/3.0/deed.en_US) and were adapted from the [NPR Apps Best Practices Guide](https://github.com/nprapps/bestpractices).

-**Note:** This guide was adapted from the [NPR Apps Best Practices Guide](https://github.com/nprapps/bestpractices), and references the NPR [app-template](http://github.com/nprapps/app-template) in several places.
-We are in the process of creating our own app-template for Amnesty International Canada.

 ## Projects

 ### READMEs